Couple during couple therapy session sitting on the couch in front of therapist

 In this post you will learn about how many types of therapy there are based on the client.
 We will study the types of therapy based on the approach in another post.

-How many types of therapy there are based on the client:
+How many types of therapy are there based on the client

 Individual psychotherapy